Development Team

 Pet Policy

-The Rider is designed to be a pet-friendly residential building, intended to accommodate residents and guests with pets, subject to building rules and management policies.
+The Rider is fully pet-friendly including a dedicated pet spa (Doggystyle) for grooming and washing.
+The building is designed to accommodate residents and guests with pets, subject to building rules and management policies.

 General Pet Guidelines